UNINETTSigma2/documentation/nird_toolkit/about-packages/jupyterhub/about.md

 ## Sharing data among users
 To share data among the users of JupyterHub, when installing or reconfiguring, start by selecting a volume in the persistent storage field.
-Then, navigate to the `Advanced configuration` section and check the `enabled` checkbox in the `sharedData` subsection.
+Then, navigate to the `Configuration` section and check the `enabled` checkbox in the `sharedData` subsection.

 ![Reconfigure jupyter with shared data](./jupyterhub_shared_data.png)